Thank you for reading our post, please rate this article at the end.

 Should I Break up a Fight?

-I’ve had a lot of experience in self-defense and managed a dozen bar fights while working as a bouncer, and in most cases, I advise that you don’t interfere with a fight.
+I’ve had extensive experience in self-defense and managed a dozen bar fights while working as a bouncer.
+In most cases, I advise against interfering in a fight.
 Don’t do anything.

 Of course, I understand why a cop, teacher, or bouncer would want to intervene.
 I have nothing against them, but you should let people fight if you’re not an authority figure.

-The unfortunate thing about fights is that you usually don’t know how far both parties are willing to go, and I’ve seen one person get knocked out trying to get in the middle of a brawl in several cases.
-Trying to stop a fight puts you directly in harm’s way, and you run the risk of hurting yourself or one of the two getting more hurt than the other because you tried to “help.””
+The unfortunate thing about fights is that you usually don’t know how far both parties are willing to go, and I’ve seen one person get knocked out trying to intervene in a brawl in several cases.
+Trying to stop a fight puts you directly in harm’s way, and you run the risk of hurting yourself or one of the two getting more hurt than the other because you tried to “help.”

 Furthermore, in some municipalities, like NC, even breaking up a fight can result in the police charging you with a simple affray (misdemeanor).